Member Organizations

 Code of Ethics for Professional Accountants

-The Law on Audit of Financial Statements and Auditing No. 2258-VIII of 2017 requires all auditors and audit firms to abide by the International Code of Ethics for Professional Accountants issued by the IESBA (the IESBA Code) and translated into Ukrainian by the Ministry of Finance (MoF).
-The MoF has translated and published the 2021 International Code of Ethics.
+The Law on Audit of Financial Statements and Auditing No. 2258-VIII of 2017 requires auditors and audit firms in Ukraine to comply with the International Code of Ethics for Professional Accountants (including International Independence Standards), as translated into Ukrainian and published by the Ministry of Finance of Ukraine (MoF).
+Publicly available information indicates that the MoF has translated and published the 2022 International Code of Ethics.

-Accountancy professionals other than auditors are not regulated at state level but may choose to join a professional organization and be subject to its regulation.
+Accountancy professionals other than auditors are not regulated at the state level but may choose to join a professional accountancy organization and become subject to its requirements.
 The Ukrainian Federation of Professional Accountants and Auditors (UFPAA), an IFAC member, reports that its members must comply with the International Code of Ethics.

 Current Status: Partially Adopted